chamilton614/tf-vcenter-vms/packer/ubuntu-20.04/README.md

  - User Credentials to vSphere that can create VM Templates
  - VM Network to use
  - Temporary IP Information if NOT using DHCP - ip, subnet mask, gateway

+Quick Start:
 1. Clone this Repo
 2. Update variables.auto.pkrvars.hcl as needed
-4. Run packer_build.sh
+3. Run packer_build.sh

 Testing:
- - These scripts were tested with Packer 1.8.5 from a Ubuntu Desktop 20.04 and MacBook Ventura 13.1
+ - These scripts have been tested with Packer 1.8.5 from a Ubuntu Desktop running version 20.04 and from a MacBook running Ventura 13.1